Our Curriculum

 Year 7

-Term 3: How did religion influence everyday life in the Middle Ages?
+Term 3 - What influenced everyday life in the Middle Ages?

 Year 8

-Term 2: Why was the world turned upside down?
+Term 2 - Why was the world turned upside down in the 17th century?

-Term 5: What was revolution in the age of revolutions?
+Term 5 - What was a revolution in the age of revolutions?

 Year 9